 Zen Grooming is not a production grooming outfit where dogs are just another number.
 I operate the same way I like to be treated for my own hair treatment: a cut made just for me.
 I love being with dogs, I enjoy grooming them and my goal is to make that show through each and everyone of my sessions.

 The only exception to this rule is if the Guest has too many mats or are too large.
 Mats can be painful and harbour bad bacteria and can cause skin issues.
 So to offer immediate relief, shaving them is the most efficient way possible.

 Guardians are a huge distractions.
 Dogs would rather be with you.
 Being seen makes grooming practically impossible.
 It is quite common for a Guest's behaviour to be different with the Parent around, even protective, endangering my work.
 Finally, with no distractions, they tend to concentrate on my cues making the whole experience smoother and faster.

 Unless there is a safety concern about your Dog, it is always better, for everyone, that you not be in the studio,

 Q. Do I really need to fill out and approve the Registration and Consent form?

-Also, in any situations where live beings are manipulated, can create some level of risks.
-Yes, of course it's rare, but I make an effort to outline these simply and carefully on my form.
+Anytime one works with animals, there are risks.
+Yes, of course it's rare, but I make an effort to outline these simply and carefully on my form

 Lastly, it is a question of safety for me, my own Dogs, and my other Guests.
 I need proof of vaccinations to be sure everyone is protected.